NVIDIA/GenerativeAIExamples/docs/nemo-guardrails.md

 ### Deployment Options

-#### Option 1: Self-hosted Deployment (Default)
+You can deploy NeMo Guardrails using one of the following methods:

-This is the default deployment method that runs all guardrails services locally on your hardware.
+1. **Self-hosted Deployment (Docker Compose)** – Default method running all guardrails services locally on your hardware
+2. **Cloud Deployment** – Uses NVIDIA-hosted models instead of running the models locally
+3. **Helm Deployment** – Deploys NeMo Guardrails as a Helm chart on a Kubernetes cluster (local deployment only)

+---

+## Option 1: Self-hosted Deployment (Default)

 ### Step 1: Enable Guardrails